PranavBud/Novel_IM_Device_Study_Data_Compilation/README.md

 equivalent pressure over a reference area rather than true in-situ bone stress; and FEA assumes linear-elastic behavior without in vivo degradation effects.
 These are disclosed deliberately so the models can be reused and improved.

+Note that only one replicate of the raw microscopy is included in the raw_images for the cell culture and mineralization due to limitations such as a poor imaging set-up, as a result of using a secondary school and a community college lab.

 ## How to archive on Zenodo (mint a DOI)